gto76/python-cheatsheet/README.md

 Closure
 -------
-**We have/get a closure in Python when a nested function references a value of its enclosing function and then the enclosing function returns its nested function (any value that is referenced from within multiple nested functions gets shared).**
+**We have/get a closure in Python when a nested function references a value of its enclosing function and then the enclosing function returns its nested function (any value that is ref&shy;erenced from within multiple nested functions gets shared).**

 ```python
 def get_multiplier(a):